ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 This work has been supported by the Research Council of Norway under its "Toppforsk" programme through the "OCARINA" project.

-Thanks to Stuart Cheshire, Josh Graessley, David Schinazi, and Eric Kinnear for their implementation and design efforts, including Happy Eyeballs, that heavily influenced this work.
+Thanks to Colin Perkins, Tom Jones, Karl-Johan Grinnemo, Gorry Fairhurst, for their contributions to the design of this specification.
+Thanks also to Stuart Cheshire, Josh Graessley, David Schinazi, and Eric Kinnear for their implementation and design efforts, including Happy Eyeballs, that heavily influenced this work.

 --- back